 What You Need:

-- Size H Crochet Hook (Did you know you can get 12 Crochet Hooks for less than $5 on Amazon?
+- Size H Crochet Hook (Did you know you can get 12 Crochet Hooks for really cheap on Amazon?
 I love my set!)

 - 1 Skein Yarn